Suffering from Agent Orange Exposure?

 Is Your Disability Effective Date Correct for an Agent Orange Claim?

-The “effective date” for VA disability compensation is usually the date when the VA first receives a claim that the agency eventually approves.
+The “effective date” for VA disability compensation benefits for Agent Orange claims is usually the date when the VA first receives a claim that the agency eventually approves.
 However, the VA sets special rules for Agent Orange effective dates.

 Continue Reading